All in One View

 Greatest source of carbon emissions

-Based on her calculations, Emma concludes that storing her research data and running her Python scripts are the activities with the largest associated carbon emissions.
-Even so, the emissions linked to using LLMs to help write her code are not insignificant.
+Based on the calculations above, storing research data and using LLM’s are the activities with the largest associated carbon emissions.
+At around 1,700 kgCO2e these activities account to a quarter of the emissions per-capita in the UK,according to the International Energy Association.
+While lower in comparison, the emissions linked to using LLMs to help write her code are not insignificant and are equivalent to charging a smartphone nearly 7000 times.
 With this in mind, Emma begins developing an improved research workflow to reduce her digital carbon footprint.

-Given all we know about Emma’s workflow, calculate the emissions associated with the current workflow and the improved workflow.
+Given all we know about Emma’s new workflow, calculate the emissions associated with Emma’s work.
+How do they compare to Emma’s previous workflow?

-Given that magnetic tape has negligible emissions when idle, we can assume that the total emissions from storing data on tape come from embodied emissions, estimated at ~0.07 kgCO₂ per TB.
-Keeping the two copies of raw data (7 GB) in the institution’s LTO‑tape storage facilities would therefore generate:
+Given that magnetic tape has negligible emissions when idle, we can assume that the total emissions from storing data on tape come from embodied emissions, estimated at ~0.07 kgCO₂e per TB.
+Keeping the two copies of raw data (7 TB) in the institution’s LTO‑tape storage facilities would therefore generate:

 Keeping the 2 GB of processed data on HDDs would generate: